Chetana1911/JobTracker/README.md

     CLOUD_API_KEY=your_cloud_api_key
     CLOUD_API_SECRET=your_cloud_api_secret
     ```
-6. Run the application:
+6. Run the application:Run Backend
-     1. Run Backend
      ```sh
     npm start
      ```
      If you see something like Server is listening on port 5000, you're good!
-  2. Run Frontend
+7. Run Frontend
       Open a new terminal, go to the client folder:
      ```sh
      npm run dev